-To use App Autoscaler to automatically scale your apps, you must create and bind the App Autoscaler service, then configure scaling rules for App Autoscaler.
+To use App Autoscaler to automatically scale your apps in you VMware Tanzu Application Service for VMs (TAS for VMs) deployment, you must create and bind the App Autoscaler service, then configure scaling rules for App Autoscaler.

 For more information about App Autoscaler, including information about how to create scaling rules, see About App Autoscaler.

 Before using the Autoscaler service in Apps Manager, you must configure the

 search-server app for any deployments that have restrictive networking policies around request proxying.

 Autoscaler controls may not appear for apps in Apps Manager if your TAS for VMs deployment has restrictive networking policies around request proxying.

 To resolve this issue and enable Autoscaler controls in Apps Manager: